-By the end of the visit I had a much firmer idea of my route into the webdev community & I knew that my months of trying to get my head around around the ins and outs of the design process were waisted.
+By the end of the visit, I had a much firmer idea of my route into the webdev community & I knew that my months of trying to get my head around the ins and outs of the design process were wasted.
 As Craig and Richard (their Techincal Director) pointed out – I should concentrate on what I am good at & what I enjoy doing.
 Common sense stuff of course but one that I possibly just needed to hear from an external source.

 I knew when I got home that I had to clear all of this design nonsense out of my head and concentrate on the PHP side of things as I had now been focusing on design for a few months.

 I posted a thread on a popular webdev forum about what project I could undertake in order to brush up my OOP skills.
 The majority of the replies that I got advised me to create my own framework.
-I took this advice & quickly set about Googling a few tutorials for how to create a framework.
+I took this advice & quickly set about Googling a few tutorials on how to create a framework.

 Until this point I had not been a fan of frameworks per say as I found them overkill for the projects I had previously created but when I did start looking into it I was shocked.